I just woke up to this message from my dad (your grandpa):

 Grandpa isn’t good with sending pictures or videos, so I’m not sure of your exact Cheerio scenario.
 But I picture the two of you sitting in the dining room, with O’s scattered across the table.
 I imagine each of you picking them up and popping them into your mouth like eating is a game.
 I'm sure you're both laughing.

-When I was little, I loved time with my Grandpa.
+When I was little, I loved time with my moms dad.
 I remember sitting side by side on the cool tile of the kitchen floor, snuggled up against his warm cashmere sweater, with a glass jar of cookies between us.
 We'd chit-chat with our mouths full of chocolate chips, whispering so that no one would catch us sneaking treats before dinner.
 I don't remember what we talked about, and the cookies weren’t special cookies or anything, but that moment is still one of the most special things I can think of.

 It's good to remember that sometimes the best moments just look like whispers or laughs or Cheerios on the table with Grandpa.